Part 6: The skill tool and prompt injection

 The prototype SkillLoader.description is more explicit than the notebook

 version.
-It tells the agent to check whether a skill matches before responding,
+It tells the agent to check whether a skill matches before responding.

-listed skills.
+the listed skills.

 That extra wording exists because smaller models need more direct instructions.